ebrejonl/GenopowdimR/README.md

 #### In this package is included:
 - A genotype assignment function
-- A genotype discovery curve computation with bootstraps
+- A genotype ~ loci discovery curve (with bootstraps)
 - Probability of identity (adapted from Paetkau and Strobeck (1994)) -> in progress